kubernetes/kubectl/docs/book/pages/app_management/secrets_and_configmaps.md

 including the suffix, however Apply takes care of this automatically for users.
 Apply will identify references to generated ConfigMaps and Secrets, and update them.

-The generated ConfigMap name will be `myJavaServerEnvVars` with a suffix unique to its contents.
+The generated ConfigMap name will be `my-java-server-env-vars` with a suffix unique to its contents.
 Changes to the contents will change the name suffix, resulting in the creation of a new ConfigMap, and transform Workloads to point to this one.